Batch & Coil Anodizing

-Batch and coil anodizing are accomplished in five carefully controlled, calibrated, quality-tested stages:
+Both batch and coil anodizing share five carefully controlled, calibrated, quality-tested anodizing stages:

 - Cleaning.
 Alkaline and/or acid cleaners remove grease, and surface dirt.